“I used to play an instrument when I was younger, but I quit. I really wish I would have stuck with it.”

 Don’t let your age and past experience discourage you; it’s not too late to learn how to play a musical instrument!

-- Find your instrument and accessories at American Musical Supply
+Find your Instrument and Accessories at American Musical Supply

 AMS is here to take all of the guesswork out of buying an instrument, and we have exactly what you need to get started playing acoustic or electric guitar, bass, drums, or piano.
 We have an inventory of hundreds of educator and technician approved instruments from the best brands in music with all of the accessories you need for day-to-day use, maintenance and protection.
 You’re Pre-Approved for our exclusive 0% Interest, 3-payment plan, so you can start learning on your budget and your schedule.

 Practicing your instrument at home requires focus and a committed routine.
-When setting up a personal music space you will need a place to comfortably sit, an area for your music and instrument stands, and a storage space for your accessories, sheet music, and lesson notes.
-Having access to a nearby electrical outlet allows you plug in amplifiers, practice aids, and a light source.
+When setting up a personal music space you will need a place to comfortably sit.
+Find an area for your music and instrument stands, and storage space for your accessories, sheet music, and lesson notes.
+Having access to a nearby electrical outlet allows you to plug in amplifiers, practice aids, and a light source.
 Put up decorations to add a personal touch to your space and help put you in a musical mood.
 Most importantly, silence your device(s) for the duration of your practice.
 Text messages, e-mails, social media alerts, and the temptation for unfocused internet browsing are distractions that need to be eliminated!

 You may see advertisements floating around for music lesson services that send a teacher out to your house to work with you in person, touting both the comfort and convenience factor.
-In my experience, travelling to a dedicated second lesson location (such as a studio) for music is more productive than having someone come to your house.
+In my experience, traveling to a dedicated second lesson location (such as a studio) for music is more productive than having someone come to your house.
 Unless your practice area is very isolated, it’s easy for little distractions to sneak into your thought process.
 The noise of children, pets, and technology creeping into your lesson space and worrying yourself with the events happening in the rest of your home can truly keep you from having a focused learning experience.
-Also, teachers in these programs can easily become fatigued, flustered, and unfocused as a result of demanding travel schedules and tiring commutes over the course of an entire day as they move from home to home.
-Again, the situation is different for everyone, so make sure you take a look at your own schedule and home layout before committing to anything long-term.
+Also, teachers in these programs can easily become fatigued, flustered, and unfocused.
+As a result of demanding travel schedules and tiring commutes over the course of an entire day as they move from home to home.
+Again, the situation is different for everyone.
+So make sure you take a look at your own schedule and home layout before committing to anything long-term.

 Regular practice is the key to memorization and retention of physical muscle memory, most importantly in the earliest stages of learning.
 We want to dispel the myth that you need to set aside large amounts of time to practice every single day without exception.
 This rigid, more demanding approach works with a certain type of student, but its failure to account for alternative types of learners is what often leads so many to quit in the first place.
-The truth is, you do need regular practice to improve your skills, but it is quality that is much more important than quantity.
+The truth is, you do need regular practice to improve your skills.
+But it is quality that is much more important than quantity.
 Focused practice for 15 minutes every day is considerably more effective than a haphazard once-weekly cram session.
 So when should you do your practicing?
-If you’re a night owl simply plug your headphones into the keyboard or amplifier so you won’t disturb family, roommates, and neighbors and enjoy a late evening practice session.
+If you’re a night owl simply plug your headphones into the keyboard or amplifier so you won’t disturb anyone and enjoy a late evening practice session.
 Some people are notorious early-risers and benefit from getting practice in before they start the rest of their day.
 We’re all unique, so there is no universal method that works for everyone.
-Everybody has different schedules and times of day when we are most efficient, so it will take some individual experimenting to find out what works best.
+Everybody has different schedules and times of day when we are most efficient.
+So it will take some individual experimenting to find out what works best.
 Don’t let “being too busy” become a convenient excuse for you not to practice.